pascalbros/PAPermissions/README.md

 ![](./ReadmeResources/PAPermissions3.gif)
 ###Compatibility

-PAPermissions requires iOS8+, compatible with both Swift 2/3 and Objective-C based projects
+PAPermissions requires iOS8+, compatible with both Swift 3 and Objective-C based projects

+If you are looking for the Swift 2 version of it, please check out the [legacy branch](https://github.com/pascalbros/PAPermissions/tree/legacy)

 ###Screenshots